-Sliders are a great design technique that are attractive and add flair to a website.
-Various slider plugins are available for those adding sliders to their WordPress site.
+Sliders are a great design resource to use on a website.
+There are various slider plugins available online for those who want to add a slider on their website.

-One such WordPress plugin is Slider Revolution.
-Slider Revolution is a responsive slider plugin that offers several design effects.
+One such WordPress plugin is Slider Revolution – a responsive slider plugin that offers quite a good number of effects.

 Users can create a slider from scratch or choose one from over two hundred premade templates.
-This slider plugin includes interactive and dynamic effects that engage and enthrall people.
+This slider plugin includes interactive and dynamic effects that engage your visitors.

 This article will explain how to add a slider in WordPress using Slider Revolution.

 For a visual demonstration watch this video below.
 Then come back for the step-by-step instructions provided in this article.

 Users can make their own modules or use one of the many premade modules called templates.
 The Module Editor does not require any code.

 It is a visual editor that uses a drag and drop interface to create and modify modules.